Make a latex concrete mold and cast it to make a concrete cowboy boot planter.

-This is important because you will end up with a thicker insert since you are building eight layers of latex and a piece of gauze to it.
+This is important because you will end up with a thicker insert.
+This is because you are building eight layers of latex and a piece of gauze to it.

 Test that the liner/acetate insert fits with just a little bit of wiggle room.

 Step 4.
 Build Up The Insert With Mold Material

 First, set up the insert to prepare for building the mold.

 Like you did with the cowboy boot, take a piece of clay and roll it into a ball shape and then press it down flat onto a tile.
 The clay should be about ¼” thick.